core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - If the server discards the request due to not retrieving a Security Context associated to the OSCORE group, the server MAY respond with a 4.01 (Unauthorized) error message.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

-   - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to {{Section 3 of RFC8613}}, and also retrieve the associated public key.
+   - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to {{Section 3 of RFC8613}}, and also retrieve the authentication credential associated to the Recipient ID to be stored in the new Recipient Context.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.

 * In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

-* In step 6, the server also verifies the countersignature using the public key of the client from the associated Recipient Context.
+* In step 6, the server also verifies the countersignature, by using the public key from the client's authentication credential stored in the associated Recipient Context.
 In particular:

    - If the server does not have the public key of the client yet, the server MUST stop processing the request and MAY respond with a 5.03 (Service Unavailable) response.
 The response MAY include a Max-Age Option, indicating to the client the number of seconds after which to retry.
 If the Max-Age Option is not present, a retry time of 60 seconds will be assumed by the client, as default value defined in {{Section 5.10.5 of RFC7252}}.